Majorana Neutrinos and Dark Matter from Anomaly Cancellation: LOCAL LEPTON NUMBER

 Here the $H$ is the Standard Model Higgs doublet which transforms as $H \sim (\mathbf{1},\mathbf{2},1/2,0)$, and the new Higgses, $S$ and $\phi$, transform as $S \sim (\mathbf{1},\mathbf{1},0,3)$ and $\phi \sim (\mathbf{1},\mathbf{1},0,-2)$.
 The field $\chi_L$ transforms as $\chi_L \sim (1,1,0,3/2)$.
 In the above equation the covariant derivatives are defined as

+Here $n_\chi=3/2$ as predicted by anomaly cancellation.
 Once $U(1)_{\ell}$ is spontaneously broken, the Majorana dark matter candidate, $\chi=\chi_L + (\chi_L)^C$, stability is protected by a $\mathbb{Z}_2$ symmetry: Therefore, the stability of our dark matter candidate is a natural consequence from the spontaneous breaking of local lepton number.

 \begin{itemize} \item Higgs Sector: The most general scalar potential in this theory is given by

 The scalar fields in this theory can be written as

 and